awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 1. Amazon EC2 uses the plaintext data key in hypervisor memory to encrypt disk I/O to the volume\.
 The plaintext data key persists in memory as long as the volume is attached to the instance\.

-For more information, see [How Amazon Elastic Block Store \(Amazon EBS\) Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html) and [AWS KMS Log File Entries](https://docs.aws.amazon.com/kms/latest/developerguide/ct-ec2two.html) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [How Amazon Elastic Block Store \(Amazon EBS\) uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html) and [Amazon EC2 example two](https://docs.aws.amazon.com/kms/latest/developerguide/ct-ec2two.html) in the *AWS Key Management Service Developer Guide*\.

 ## Requirements<a name="ebs-encryption-requirements"></a>